tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <img src="{{ site.url }}/img/pitl06/colour-channels-setup.png" />
 </figure>

 We will be sampling parts of the painting and placing the processed output in the empty blue area to the right.
 The first function you need to know is the [`get()`](https://py.processing.org/reference/get.html).
-This is used to read colours of pixels in the Display window.
+This is used to read colours of pixels in the display window.
 First, grab a section of pixels by adding a `get()` to the bottom of your code:

 {% highlight py %}
 grab = get(0,0, 200,200)